-- □ If the launch controller has continuity checking, make sure that the pad's continuity light is on. - For each flight, announce the flyer's name, rocket name, motor type, and any comments or RSO warnings.
-"On pad 1, Joe Jones has his Alpha on a B6-4" - □ If the rocket has any electronics, confirm that they have been armed. - □ If the RSO has indicated it as a "heads up" flight, make everyone get on their feet and watch the rocket. - Quick check the range area again for safety problems.
-Double check that the rocket is being launched at a safe angle. - Give a countdown and push the button to launch the rocket.
-"Launching pad number one in 5, 4, 3, 2, 1" - □ Watch the rocket until you have observed the safe deployment of the recovery system. - □ If there are problems of any type that might pose a hazard to spectators, give a specific warning over the PA. - If the recovery system fails or any parts are falling in an uncontrolled fashion (lower stages, or pieces from a shred or separation), warn the spectators and watch the parts until they are safely on the ground before launching any other rockets. - □ For a nominal rocket flight, you may now disarm that pad and move on to launching the next rocket. - If the motor fails to ignite, at your discretion, you may recycle the countdown and try again.
-If the rocket fails to launch, remind the rocket's owner that they will need to remove the rocket (once the range is open) and fix the problem.
-Then, move on to launch the next pad. - □ Write any comments on the flight card, check any appropriate boxes for flight results, and then place it in the completed/flown flight cards box (if the rocket flew).
-Set aside cards for rockets that failed to launch. - □ After launch attempts have been made for all pads, start all over again by opening the range to load a new rack.
+☐ If the launch controller has continuity checking, make sure that the pad's continuity light is on. ☐ For each flight, announce the flyer's name, rocket name, motor type, and any comments or RSO warnings.
+"On pad 1, Joe Jones has his Alpha on a B6-4" ☐ If the rocket has any electronics, confirm that they have been armed. ☐ If the RSO has indicated it as a "heads up" flight, make everyone get on their feet and watch the rocket. ☐ Quick check the range area again for safety problems.
+Double check that the rocket is being launched at a safe angle. ☐ Give a countdown and push the button to launch the rocket.
+"Launching pad number one in 5, 4, 3, 2, 1" ☐ Watch the rocket until you have observed the safe deployment of the recovery system. ☐ If there are problems of any type that might pose a hazard to spectators, give a specific warning over the PA. ☐ If the recovery system fails or any parts are falling in an uncontrolled fashion (lower stages, or pieces from a shred or separation), warn the spectators and watch the parts until they are safely on the ground before launching any other rockets. ☐ For a nominal rocket flight, you may now disarm that pad and move on to launching the next rocket. ☐ If the motor fails to ignite, at your discretion, you may recycle the countdown and try again.
+If the rocket fails to launch, remind the rocket's owner that they will need to remove the rocket (once the range is open), fix the problem, and sign up again for a pad.
+Then, move on to launch the next pad. □ Write "go" or "no go" for that rocket on the pad signup sheet.
+Also write any appropriate comments.
+If using flight cards, write any comments on the card and then remove it from the board (if the rocket flew).
+Leave cards on the board for rockets that failed to launch. ☐ After launch attempts have been made for all pads, start all over again by opening the range to load a new rack.